To that end, she’s pledged an astounding $50 million to MD Anderson’s Moon Shots Program.

 “Since my first mastectomy more than 31 years ago, we now have the word ‘prevention.’
 Prevention was never in the same sentence with cancer back then,” she says.
 “It’s our hope for the future.
 I’m honored that the Cancer Prevention Center will carry my name.”

-Thanks to the generosity of donors such as Lyda Hill, the Moon Shots Program received more than $139 million in private philanthropic commitments in its first year.
+Thanks to the generosity of donors such as Lyda Hill, the Moon Shots Program received significant private philanthropic commitments in its first year.
 Other major gifts include:

 - Robert J. Kleberg, Jr. and Helen C. Kleberg Foundation, $10 million